 Chris Eboch is the author of novels, nonfiction books and magazine articles.
 Kirkus Reviews called her middle grade historical drama, The Well of Sacrifice, “[An] engrossing first novel.”
 Chris taught Writing for Children through the Institute of Children’s Literature for ten years, and she has given dozens of popular writing workshops around the world.
 She has her M.A. in Professional Writing and Publishing from Emerson College.
 She is a former Regional Advisor for SCBWI.

 Novels: $2.50 per page (standard manuscript format/doublespaced) for general editorial comments (plot/character/flow/language notes).
 This provides a 4 to 6 page editorial letter, plus notes written on the manuscript.
 Minimum $100.

 Picture Books up to 1200 words: $60

 Email me through the contact page.
-A sample critique letter and more recommendations are available on request.
+An example of a critique letter and more recommendations are available on request.

 “Your mentoring was superior, and exactly what I needed to take a writing talent and journalism background and fine tune it into something solid….
 You are a phenomenal teacher/mentor.”
 Jodi Lea Stewart, author of Blackberry Road, Silki, the Girl of Many Scarves, The Accidental Road, and other novels

 “Chris Eboch is a terrific editor!
 She is honest and insightful, and good at analyzing your plot and characterization.
 Her editorial skill helped me get my first novel accepted.” – Louise Spiegler, author of The Amethyst Road and The Jewel and the Key

 “Your critique is so clear and concise, and easy to receive.
 In fact, it’s as though you scratched an itch I couldn’t reach.
 Nearly everything you said I could see, and on an intuitive level, I think I already knew.
 Thanks so much for your insights on those areas of my writing that need so much more work, but also for the positive feedback.
 I truly appreciate your critique and style of editing.” – Victoria L.